Marseel-E/spotify-py/README.md

 # spotify-py
-A Python async wrapper for the Spotify API
+async Python wrapper for the Spotify API